edu-sharing/edu-sharing-community-repository/Frontend/projects/edu-sharing-api/README.md

 npm run generate-api
 ```

+## Windows quirks
+Configure your git to keep line endings to prevent changes to unmodified files
+`` git config core.autocrlf input``

 ## Code scaffolding

 Run `ng generate component component-name --project edu-sharing-api` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project edu-sharing-api`.